 Whether you want to create a brand-new website or migrate an existing one, we use the latest web development techniques (and even create a few of our own), intelligently apply them to your site, and give your users an outstanding experience.

 The distinction between websites and web applications is less relevant than it once was.
-Business software, including internal processes, are moving increasingly from desktop applications to the web, and geographically disperse people collaborate through web-based tools.
+Business software, including internal processes, are moving increasingly from desktop applications to the web, and geographically dispersed people collaborate through web-based tools.

 Nearly all of our projects have at least some application components.
 In fact, we split the SilverStripe CMS from the Sapphire framework to accommodate this industry evolution.
 Doing so allows us, for example, to model your custom business processes and create multiple user interfaces based on business needs.